Minnie and The Moonrakers

 Minnie and The Moonrakers I

-Minnie and The Moonrakers is a four-piece rock n roll/rhythm and blues band playing music inspired by the raw, powerful recordings of the 40s and 50s.
-Howlin’ Wolf, Etta James, Gene Vincent et al. The vocalist, Siobhan O’Brien aka Minnie, is a soulful singer whose voice has been described as gritty, powerful and untamed.
-She is backed by guitarist, Greg Duncan Powell whose chunky rhythms and edge of the seat guitar riffing sets the groundwork for an original musical gumbo.
+Minnie and The Moonrakers is a rhythm and blues quartet playing music inspired by the raw, powerful recordings of a bygone era.
+The vocalist, Siobhan O’Brien aka Minnie, is a soulful performer whose voice has been described as ‘gritty’ and her stage act as ‘untamed’.
+She is backed by: guitarist Greg Duncan Powell, renowned for his edge of the seat guitar riffing; bassist Rohan O’Farrell and drummer Scotty Sippel whose chunky rhythms set the foundation for an original musical gumbo.

 “Prepare to be blown away by Minnie and the Moonrakers.
 High-energy performances, gritty vocals, and a musical experience that is pure adrenaline”